alecive/alecive.github.io/_posts/2015-07-08-GitHubTricks.md

 The [`git-revert` manpage](http://schacon.github.io/git/git-revert.html) actually covers a lot of this in its description.
 Another useful link is this [git-scm.com blog post](http://git-scm.com/blog/2010/03/02/undoing-merges.html) discussing `git-revert`.
 If you decide you didn't want to revert after all, you can revert the revert (as described here) or reset back to before the revert (see the previous section).

+# Tagging

+Like most VCSs, Git has the ability to tag specific points in history as being important.
+Typically people use this functionality to mark release points (`v1.0`, and so on).
+Listing the available tags in Git is straightforward.
+Just type `git tag`:

+{% highlight bash %}
+$ git tag
+v0.1
+v1.3
+{% endhighlight %}

+This command lists the tags in alphabetical order; the order in which they appear has no real importance.

+## Creating annotated tags

+Creating an annotated tag in Git is simple.
+The easiest way is to specify `-a` when you run the tag command:

+{% highlight bash %}
+$ git tag -a v1.4 -m 'my version 1.4'
+$ git tag
+v0.1
+v1.3
+v1.4
+{% endhighlight %}

+The `-m` specifies a tagging message, which is stored with the tag.
+If you don't specify a message for an annotated tag, Git launches your editor so you can type it in.
+You can see the tag data along with the commit that was tagged by using the `git show` command:

+{% highlight bash %}
+$ git show v1.4
+tag v1.4
+Tagger: Ben Straub &lt;ben@straub.cc&gt;
+Date:   Sat May 3 20:19:12 2014 -0700

+my version 1.4

+commit ca82a6dff817ec66f44342007202690a93763949
+Author: Scott Chacon &lt;schacon@gee-mail.com&gt;
+Date:   Mon Mar 17 21:52:11 2008 -0700

+    changed the version number
+{% endhighlight %}

+That shows the tagger information, the date the commit was tagged, and the annotation message before showing the commit information.

+### Creating annotated tags for past commits

+{% highlight bash %}
+git tag -a v1.2 9fceb02 -m "Message here"
+{% endhighlight %}

+Where `9fceb02` is the beginning part of the commit id.
+You can then push them up using

+## Pushing tags

+By default, the git push command doesn't transfer tags to remote servers.
+You will have to explicitly push tags to a shared server after you have created them.
+This process is just like sharing remote branches - you can run `git push origin [tagname]`:
+{% highlight bash %}
+git push origin v1.5
+{% endhighlight %}

+If you have a lot of tags that you want to push up at once, you can also use the --tags option to the git push command.
+This will transfer all of your tags to the remote server that are not already there.
+{% highlight bash %}
+git push --tags origin master
+{% endhighlight %}

+Now, when someone else clones or pulls from your repository, they will get all your tags as well.
+Here is [a good chapter on tagging](http://git-scm.com/book/en/v2/Git-Basics-Tagging).